Agent-Trade/AgentTrade/README.md

-# AgentTrade
+# Agentrade

-**AgentTrade** is a decentralized autonomous trading platform that enables users to create ENS-named trading agents that execute trades automatically based on real-time price triggers.
+**Agentrade** is a decentralized autonomous trading platform that enables users to create ENS-named trading agents that execute trades automatically based on real-time price triggers.
 Built on Base blockchain, it integrates Pyth Network for price feeds, 1inch for optimal swap execution, and Privy for seamless wallet management.

 ## 🎯 Overview

-AgentTrade simplifies automated trading on blockchain by providing:
+Agentrade simplifies automated trading on blockchain by providing:

 - **Automated Execution**: Trading agents monitor price feeds and execute trades automatically when trigger conditions are met
-- **ENS-Named Agents**: Each trading agent gets its own human-readable ENS subname (e.g., `my-agent.agenttrade.eth`)
+- **ENS-Named Agents**: Each trading agent gets its own human-readable ENS subname (e.g., `my-agent.agentrade.eth`)
 - **Real-Time Price Feeds**: Powered by Pyth Network for accurate, low-latency price data
 - **Optimal Swaps**: Integrated with 1inch aggregation protocol for best execution rates
 - **Non-Custodial**: Users maintain full control with Privy embedded wallets